ChristophSchmidl/introduction-to-language-and-speech-technology/COURSE-OUTLINE-2017.md

 		* If we look at the Viterbi algorithm, we see that the probability of state at a given position is calculated n the basis of the preceding n states.
 However, it is claimed that the algorithm takes into account the whole sequence.
 Explain in your own words (at most 100) how the probability is influenced by the rest of the sequence, i.e. both the positions more than n back and the following positions.
 		* Explain in your own words (at most 50) how the EM algorithm works.
 I don’t mean the mathematics, but the underlying concept.

+* Machine Learning exercise
+	* For instructions, see ML_exercise.pdf.
+The other file is data for the exercise.
+		* ML_Exercise.pdf
+		* lobtlb_nnvb.csv

 ## Week 4